eh7/wallet-platform/plan/3PhaseDevelopmentPlan.md

 Wallet Interface
 - create a wallet interface to access all the features implemented in the phase 1 development cycle

+Create the eletron smart phone application from code base

 Testing and Analysis of development phase 1